aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Rules

 [Read the rules here](/rules)
-\* All players of the team must be students or have gratuated during they years 2023-2024
+\* All players of the team must be students of higher education or have gratuated after 01.01.2023

 ### Afterparty